 - The size of your business

-What Kind of Business Insurance Do Dry Cleaners Need?
+What Kind of Insurance Does a Dry Cleaning Business Need?

 Now down to the nitty-gritty.
 These are some dry cleaner insurance options you should consider.